RTXteam/RTX/notes/arax-maintenance-sop.md

 leak through into the commit.
 2. Please use modern type hints (from python3.10 or newer), so no uppercase `Dict` or `List`, and make sure to use `| None` instead of `Optional`.
-3. Please review your code with a modern code LLM (e.g., Anthropic Claude Opus or ChatGPT) to check for bugs before committing.
-It's a good idea to upload both the original module and the updated module, and to ask the LLM to review the diffs for issues (or, in some cases, to just upload the diffs to the LLM).
+3. Please review your code with a code LLM (e.g., Claude code or Copilot) to check for bugs before committing.
+Best results from LLM review seem to be when the LLM can see the code diffs in the context of the full ARAX code-base.
 4. Please visually inspect every line of your code diffs with `git diff` before committing; this is the perfect opportunity to catch debug code (which would be indicated with a `# :DEBUG:` line comment) before it gets